Map

 Creating a Map

-is a key-value mapping table, where you can get the corresponding value
+map is a key-value mapping table, where you can get the corresponding value by using the key.

 Example